Little Rann of Kutch: Indian wild ass sanctuary

 The Little Rann of Kutch is home to the Indian wild ass (khur).
-To conserve this species, the Indian Wild Ass Sanctuary (IWAS) was created in 1973 and covers nearly five thousand square km.
+To conserve this species, the Indian Wild Ass Sanctuary (IWAS) was created in 1971 and covers nearly five thousands sq km.
 The sanctuary is also home to many species of migratory birds, such as the sarus crane, ducks, the Dalmatian pelican, and flamingoes, as well as land birds like the sandgrouse, the francolin and the Indian bustard.
 It is also home to various mammals such as the Indian wolf, desert fox and nilgai.

 Kutch biosphere reserve

 In 2008, to project Kutch as an international nature destination, the Government of Gujarat designated the area as the Kutch Biosphere Reserve.
-Biosphere reserves aim to promote sustainable development in the surrounding area, which is reserved for conservation and research.
+Biosphere reserves under the UNESCO Man and the Biosphere Programme aim to promote sustainable development in the surrounding area, which is reserved for conservation and research.
 Such reserves are protected under the Wildlife Protection Act, the Indian Forest Act and the Forest Conservation Act.
 The government provides funds for the conservation of the landscape's biological diversity and its cultural heritage.

 The reserve's vegetation is mainly xerophytic as groundwater is scarce.
 The 74 elevated plateaus (also called islands or bets) have around 253 flowering species.
 According to some estimates, about 70,000 to 75,000 birds nest in an area of about 250 acres.